Compliance & Policy

 New York: Employees in New York who do not have 4 consecutive hours before or after their shift when the polls are open are entitled to 2 hours of paid voting leave.
 Employers, however, can specify if the voting leave is utilized at the beginning or end of the scheduled work period, or at another time agreed upon by both the employer and employee.
 Early voting begins 10 days before Election Day.

-North Carolina: While North Carolina employers are not required to offer voting leave, employers that discharge employees for taking leave to vote may be in violation of rules prohibiting wrongful discharge.
+North Carolina: While North Carolina employers are not required to offer voting leave, employers that discharge employees for taking leave to vote may nonetheless be in violation of rules prohibiting wrongful discharge.
 Early voting in North Carolina begins no sooner than 3 Thursdays prior to Election Day.

 North Dakota: Employers in North Dakota are not required to provide employees with voting leave.
 Early voting schedules can differ by county but early voting tends to begin at least 15 days prior to Election Day.